Passeriformes / Paridae / Parus

 Introduction

-A small passerine bird in the tit family Paridae.
-It is widespread and common throughout Europe, the Middle East, Central Asia, and as far east as the Amur River.
-It also occurs in parts of North Africa where it is generally resident in woodland.
-Most individuals do not migrate, except in extremely harsh winters.
-The species has adapted well to human-induced environmental changes and is a common and familiar bird in urban parks and gardens.
-It is an important study species in ornithology.
-The total population is estimated at 300-1100 million birds across a range of 32.4 million km².
-Not considered threatened, it is classed as least concern on the IUCN Red List.
+A small passerine bird in the tit family Paridae, widespread and common throughout Europe, the Middle East, Central Asia, and as far east as the Amur River, with populations in parts of North Africa.
+It is predominantly resident, migrating only during extremely harsh winters.
+The species is a cavity nester and has adapted well to human-induced environmental changes, becoming common in urban parks and gardens.
+It is classified as Least Concern on the IUCN Red List.

 Description

-Large for a tit at 12.5-14 cm in length.
-The nominate race has a bluish-black crown, black neck, throat, bib and head, with white cheeks and ear coverts.
-The breast is bright lemon-yellow with a broad black mid-line stripe running from the bib to vent.
-The nape and back are green tinged with olive.
-Wing-coverts are green with a white wing-bar; the tail is bluish grey with white outer tips.
-Females are duller overall with a less intensely black bib and a narrower belly stripe.
-Young birds resemble females but have dull olive-brown napes and greyish rumps.
-Subspecies vary in plumage brightness, tail white markings, and underpart coloration.
+Large for a tit at 12.5 to 14 cm (4 7/8–5 1/2 in) in length.
+The nominate race has a bluish-black crown, black neck, throat, bib, and head, with prominent white cheeks and ear coverts.
+The breast is bright lemon-yellow with a broad black mid-line stripe running from the bib to the vent.
+Upperparts are green tinged with olive; wing-coverts are green, while the rest of the wing is bluish-grey with a white wing-bar.
+The tail is bluish-grey with white outer tips.
+Females have duller colours, a less intensely black bib, and a narrower, sometimes broken belly stripe.
+Young birds have dull olive-brown napes and necks, greyish rumps, and greyer tails.
+Subspecies vary in plumage tone, bill size, and tail markings.

 Identification